letigsainz/tech-writing/Machine to Machine Authentication/pythonLibrary.md

 # Python M2M Library

+## Overview

+Machine to machine authentication allows services to communicate with one another in a secure way.
+In the same way that a system should determine the authenticity of a user before allowing access, it must also authorize the client.
+In this case, the client (or clients) refers to our services.

-`m2m-auth` is a comprehensive library used to authenticate calls between internal services and API’s.
+`m2m-auth` is a comprehensive library used to authenticate calls between internal services and API’s, creating a secure and trusted network of clients.

 > [!IMPORTANT]
-> If you need to use M2M authentication with an existing Python2 service, please use this library instead *(link)*
+> If you need to use M2M authentication with an existing Python2 service, please use [this]() library instead.

 ## Installation